torvalds/linux/Documentation/process/threat-model.rst

     exploitable vector and are not vulnerabilities, though they must be reported and fixed.

-* **Crafted file system images**:
+* **Non-conforming devices and media**:

-  * bugs triggered by mounting a corrupted or maliciously crafted file system image are generally not vulnerabilities, as the kernel assumes the underlying storage media is under the administrator's control, unless the filesystem driver is specifically documented as being hardened against untrusted media.
+  Drivers are implemented against a specification.
+When a device or a storage medium violates the specification its driver was written against, the resulting misbehaviour is a regular bug to be fixed, not a vulnerability, unless the driver is specifically documented as being hardened against hostile inputs.
+The following are therefore not considered vulnerabilities:

+  * bugs triggered by mounting a corrupted or maliciously crafted file system
-  * bugs that are resolved, mitigated, or detected by running a filesystem consistency check (fsck) on the image prior to mounting.
+    image: mounting a block device is a privileged operation (see above), and the administrator is responsible for the media they mount.
+This includes issues that are resolved, mitigated, or detected by running a filesystem consistency check (fsck) on the image prior to mounting.

+  * bugs whose reproduction requires hardware modification or emulation, including fake USB devices that pretend to be another one, or devices reporting values outside their documented ranges.

 * **Physical access**: